IvankoQA/ivankoQA/README.md

 #### Experience:

 Comparus UA - since October 2023
+* Testing UI and API of a web platform.
-* Investigating and reproducing issues, analyzing test results in Allure Report
+* Investigating issues and analyzing test results in Allure.
-* Functional testing of a web application with multiple microservices
+* Introduced mandatory pre-development task testing (early testing principle), reducing bugs and improving estimations.
+* Implemented QA engineer rotations every quarter to improve collaboration and team evaluations.
+* Onboarding and mentoring new QA/BA team members.
+* Collaborating across multiple teams with different functionalities.
+* Conducting QA workshops and knowledge-sharing sessions.
+* Reviewing and improving test cases written by other QAs.
+* Responsible for deployment of features to production.

 Evoplay - June 2021 - August 2023
 * Functional testing of websites, log analysis, working with DB, Git.
-* Collaborated with developers to identify and resolve issues.

 Robota.ua - April 2020 - May 2021
-* The only QA in the team with 4 Developers.
-* Support tickets investigation.
+* Investigated and resolved user-reported issues, reducing response time for support tickets.
+* Conducted exploratory testing to identify potential UX/UI inconsistencies.

 ---